Scott Fischer: Career

 In 1977, Fischer attended an ice climbing seminar by Jeff Lowe in Utah.
 A group of climbers scaled the frozen Bridal Veil Falls in Provo Canyon.
 During the climb, Fischer began to climb solo on the near-vertical ice formation when his ice axe broke, leaving him stranded.
 The others managed to get him a new axe, but when he ascended again, the tool popped out and he fell hundreds of feet.
 He survived but injured his foot with his ice axe as he fell.

-In 1984, Fischer and Wes Krause became the second-ever team to scale the Breach Icicle on Mount Kilimanjaro in Africa after Reinhold Messner and Konrad Renzler in 1978.
-A few months later they came to Nepal for the autumn climbing season and tried to reach the Annapurna Fang just because of its cheap permit and total cost.
-On descend Krause was injured but both survived.
+In 1984, Fischer and Wes Krause became the second-ever team to scale the Breach Icicle on Mount Kilimanjaro in Tanzania, East Africa after Reinhold Messner and Konrad Renzler in 1978.
+A few months later they came to Nepal for the autumn climbing season and tried to reach the Annapurna Fang because of its cheap permit and total cost.
+On descending, Krause was injured but both survived.

-That same year Fischer and two friends, Wes Krause and Michael Allison, each chipped in $500 and founded Mountain Madness, an adventure travel service (quite soon Allison moved to Atlanta and sold them his share).
-Fischer and Krause guided clients in climbing major mountain peaks worldwide, but later Krause who lived in Kenya put his effort on Africa (Kilimanjaro route and safari).
+That same year Fischer and two friends, Wes Krause and Michael Allison, each chipped in $500 and founded Mountain Madness, an adventure travel service (soon after Allison moved to Atlanta and sold them his share).
+Fischer and Krause guided clients in climbing major mountain peaks worldwide, but later Krause, who lived in Kenya, focused his efforts on Africa (Kilimanjaro route and safaris.

 In the summer of 1986, Fischer, Krause, and Robert Birkby went to Soviet Union and reached Elbrus (Caucasus Mountains).
 Fischer and Krause also tried to summit Ushba but failed.
 Later Fischer and Birkby made “a walk” to Ushba: while descending the icefall Fischer fell into a crevasse, dragging his friend along.
 Birkby was able to anchor with his ice ax, ensuring their safety.
-That same year Fischer and Krause organised another group to reach the highest soviet mountain Communism Peak (Pamir).
+That same year Fischer and Krause organized another group to reach the highest mountain in the Soviet Union, Communism Peak (Pamir).
 They reached the summit together with Stacy Allison, the best of many of Fischer’s students.
-One climber of the team fell sick in a lower camp; Fischer and Wes tried to evacuate him, but unfortunately he died on the slope.
+One climber of the team fell sick in a lower camp; Fischer and Krause tried to evacuate him, but unfortunately he died on the slope.

-In the autumn of 1987, Fischer and Krause organised trip to China, trying to reach Mount Everest from Tibet via the Northern Wall.
-To finance their own climbs they usually organized base camp trekking trips for clients of Mountain Madness, so Fischer’s mother Shirley was in Everest base camp (probably first time in Mount Everest history a climber was with his mother).
+In the autumn of 1987, Fischer and Krause organized a trip to China, trying to reach Mount Everest from Tibet via the Northern Wall.
+To finance their own climbs, they usually organized base camp trekking trips for clients of Mountain Madness, so Fischer’s mother Shirley was in Everest base camp (probably the first time in Mount Everest history a climber was with his mother).
 Fischer, Krause, Stacy Allison, and Samuel Belk had spent four nights in Camp IV waiting for weather but were forced to go down because of strong wind and snowfalls.